sivert-io/matchzy-overtime-manager/README.md

 ### Running with Docker 🐳

-To start Matchzy Overtime Manager using Docker:
+To start MOM using Docker:

 1. Build the Docker image:
    ```sh